manuhabitela/katflix/README.md

 `katflix` is a command-line application to search videos from kickasstorrents and watch them instantly thanks to [peerflix](https://github.com/mafintosh/peerflix).

-It is extremelly similar to [torrentflix](https://github.com/ItzBlitz98/torrentflix).
+It is similar to [torrentflix](https://github.com/ItzBlitz98/torrentflix).
 Main differences are:

-* only search torrents from kickasstorrents (this means fewer steps in the user interface, yay)
+* only search torrents from kickasstorrents
+* allows to search subtitles in multiples languages at once
+* explicitly search for subtitles instead of trying to get the correct one automatically
-* since it uses a forked version of peerflix, omxplayer keyboard shortcuts work with katflix
+* omxplayer keyboard shortcuts work with katflix (thanks to forked version of peerflix)

-But well I just worked on this a few hours so it's certainly still a little pile a crap compared to torrentflix.

 ## Installation